Skip to content

 Client Certificate

-Download the pfx certificate from Secrets Safe extract the certificate and create two Kubernetes secret.
+If using retrievalType: MANAGED_ACCOUNT, you will also need to download the pfx certificate from Secrets Safe, extract that certificate and create two Kubernetes secrets.

 openssl pkcs12 -in client_certificate.pfx -nocerts -out ps_key.pem -nodes